phil-d-wilson/balenaLocating-ML/README.md

 ![Connected to Balena Cloud](https://i.ibb.co/jhNkGfQ/Device-Online-Wifi.jpg) Next job: get some BLE and IOT Hub code onto the RPi and start sensing some iBeacons!
 "This will be easy", I thought, since I've done similar projects before......nope!
 #### Python code
-Having written Python code
+Having written Python code for iBeacon transcoding before, this seemed to obvious and quickest choice.
+So I created a docker file which loaded in some dependenc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwMzQ3NzM1NCwtMTcyMjczNTQ0NSwxOT
+eyJoaXN0b3J5IjpbMjE0Mjg2MTYyLC0xNzIyNzM1NDQ1LDE5Nz
-c3NTYwNTcwLDE5NDk5MDgwMjIsMTMxNzQ3MDgxMyw0ODYyMzkw
+c1NjA1NzAsMTk0OTkwODAyMiwxMzE3NDcwODEzLDQ4NjIzOTA3
-NzUsLTE1MzY1MzA1ODRdfQ==
+NSwtMTUzNjUzMDU4NF19
 -->